 A current government-issued picture identification is required to obtain a certified copy.

 Acceptable forms of valid identification include:

 Contact the appropriate City Hall if the birth or death occurred in any of the cities during the dates listed below.
-Tarrant County Vital Records does not have access to these records.
+Tarrant County Vital Records can only provide an abstract copy of these birth records and has no access to the death records.

 Arlington from 1971 to the present.